ian-curtis/aboutme/aboutyou.md

 ## Ian Curtis

 I am writing this in May 2022 from Michigan in the United States.
-I am left-handed and I can play piano and violin.
+I can play piano and violin.

 ## Next Person